 Settled in the early 1600s, this walkable working seaport has locally owned restaurants and shops, and a vibrant arts and culture scene, year-round.

 Portsmouth is a vibrant, coastal New England city that honors its colorful history, preserving its authenticity while remaining passionately engaged in shaping its future.
-Its working seaport, unique locally owned shops and restaurants, world-class culture, engaging outdoor activities, vibrant nightlife and interesting local character attract visitors from around the world, year-round.
+Its working seaport, unique locally owned shops and restaurants, world-class culture, engaging outdoor activities, vibrant nightlife and interesting local character attracts visitors from around the world, year-round.
 The whole-life, healthy environment of this walkable regional capital provides the catalyst for residents and visitors to enjoy a unique urban experience within a sustainable and progressive business environment.

 Insider’s Tip: the wise person will ditch the car upon arrival in Portsmouth to enjoy this walkable city!

 Take a quick walk along with a group of our visitors to get a sense of Portsmouth’s Vibrant downtown!

 NH’s Gateway to the World